toptechtips/toptechtips.github.io/_posts/2019-06-12-how-to-build-a-budget-pc-for-gaming-and-work.md

 ---
 layout: post
-title: Build a Gaming PC for under £300
+title: Build a CHEAP gaming PC for under £300
-subtitle: whilst I try to persuade you to spend a bit more for the right reasons...
+subtitle: What's the best gaming PC you can make with a low budget?
 image: /img/hello_world.jpeg
 ---